 BOSTON — Don’t blame Nathan Horton for being having a big smile after the Bruins’ 2-1 victory Saturday night at the TD Garden.

-With the game tied at 1-1 at 9:03 of the third, the ex-Florida Panther gathered a rebound off an Andrew Ference shot from the point and buried the puck past Canadiens goaltender Carey Price for his second goal this postseason, and his first career playoff overtime winner.
+With the game tied at 1-1 at 9:03 of the second overtime, the ex-Florida Panther gathered a rebound off an Andrew Ference shot from the point and buried the puck past Canadiens goaltender Carey Price for his second goal this postseason, and his first career playoff overtime winner.

 And once again Horton was showing that famous grin on his face when during his postgame interview.